raspberrychris/paddleboardmaster/content/post/uice-inflatable-stand-up-paddle-board.md

 ## What Activities is it Suitable For?

+The Uice Inflatable SUP is suitable for a number of different activities and the manufacturers of the paddleboard say that it is a great all rounder, but specifically suited to the following activities:

 * Fishing
 * Yoga
 * Surfing
 * Cruising

 ## What’s included in the box?

+A lot of the time when you buy a paddleboard it is more about the accessories that you get included than the paddleboard itself.

+Luckily the Uice Inflatable SUP comes with a full set of high quality accessories.

 * UICE Inflatable Stand Up Paddle Board
 * UICE Coil Surf Leash